-10.4 Academic Responsibility of the Board and the University Administration.
+- 10.4 Academic Responsibility of the Board and the University Administration.
 Academic freedom is accompanied by corresponding responsibilities of the Board and the University Administration.
 Academic responsibility implies a commitment to actively foster within the University a climate favorable to the responsible exercise of academic freedom.
-Therefore, it is the responsibility of the Board and the University Administration to:

-- (a) Ensure that academic freedom is not stifled or compromised; - (b) Treat students, staff, and faculty members in a civil manner consistent with the provisions of this article and the article on nondiscrimination; - (c) Respect the integrity of the evaluation process, including the privacy rights under law of the students, faculty members, and staff; and evaluate students, faculty members, and staff fairly according to the criteria and procedures specified in the evaluation process; - (d) Prohibit unauthorized persons from entering or interrupting a faculty member's classroom or laboratory, except with prior permission from the responsible faculty member, or during legitimate emergencies.
+Therefore, it is the responsibility of the Board and the University Administration to: - (a) Ensure that academic freedom is not stifled or compromised; - (b) Treat students, staff, and faculty members in a civil manner consistent with the provisions of this article and the article on nondiscrimination; - (c) Respect the integrity of the evaluation process, including the privacy rights under law of the students, faculty members, and staff; and evaluate students, faculty members, and staff fairly according to the criteria and procedures specified in the evaluation process; - (d) Prohibit unauthorized persons from entering or interrupting a faculty member's classroom or laboratory, except with prior permission from the responsible faculty member, or during legitimate emergencies.
 This exclusion shall not apply to administrators who are responsible for evaluating the faculty member and who have followed the provisions of the Evaluation article.
 At the faculty member's request, University Administration shall take appropriate action to enforce this subsection; - (e) Respect and adhere to the principles of academic governance; - (f) Observe the published rules and regulations of the University, provided that the rules and regulations do not contravene academic freedom, which includes the faculty member's right to responsibly criticize and seek revision of those rules and regulations; and - (g) Refrain from engaging in behavior that directly undermines academic freedom as described in this article or otherwise disrupts or obstructs the orderly and effective functioning of the department, college, or University.

-there is a point beyond which behavior exceeds the reasonable bounds of academic freedom, and becomes disruptive and obstructive to the orderly and effective functioning of the institution.
+restraint and to show appropriate respect for the right of others to hold differing opinions.
+Consequently, while academic disagreements are part of the orderly functioning of a university, appropriate constructive cooperation is also critical to the faculty member's effective performance as a member of the academy.
+The parties recognize that there is a point beyond which behavior exceeds the reasonable bounds of academic freedom, and becomes disruptive and obstructive to the orderly and effective functioning of the institution.
 At that point, the faculty member's behavior is beyond the protection of academic freedom.